 10 Things to do in Penang, Malaysia

-Penang is known for being the food capital of Malaysia, but there are several other things to do in Penang besides eating!
+Penang is known for being the food capital of Malaysia, but there are several other things to do in Penang besides eating (though we should make it clear that the street food in Malaysia is to die for!)

 Although I was not keen on spending so much time in Penang, seeing that I had not particularly enjoyed the town when I had visited a few years before, I ended up falling in love with the quirky street art which has really given Georgetown a new lease on life.
 Here are ten things to do in Penang.